2013 - 2014

 Voting at the AGM will consist of one vote per team, only majority votes carry.

-The Secretary will provide each team with copies of the league player registration forms, which must be completed and returned to the Secretary no later than the first game of the season (6th Sept 2012).
-Failure to do this will result in a fine of £5, and points deducted from all matches until the Secretary receives the registration form.
+The Secretary will provide each team with copies of the league player registration forms, which must be completed and returned to the Secretary no later than the first game of the season (5th Sep 2013).
+Failure to do this will result in a fine of £5, and points deducted from all matches after the stipulated return date, until the Secretary receives the registration forms.
 Points lost will not be re-instated.

 Teams wishing to register players after they have submitted their registration forms must contact the Secretary or Chairman first, for confirmation.

-Please note no new player registrations will be allowed after the league season is 2/3rds completed. (for info the 2/3rds deadline date this season is 5th Jan 2013)
+Please note no new player registrations will be allowed after the league season is 2/3rds completed (9th Jan 2014).

 The league table is compiled using the six individual and three pairs games.
 One point is awarded for each game, therefore 9 points to play for on the night.